redis/redis-doc/topics/modules-api-ref.md

     void RedisModule_SaveString(RedisModuleIO *io, RedisModuleString *s);

-In the context of the rdb_save method of a module type, saves a string into the RDB file taking as input a RedisModuleString.
+In the context of the rdb_save method of a module type, saves a string into the RDB file taking as input a `RedisModuleString`.

 The string can be later loaded with `RedisModule_LoadString()` or other Load family functions expecting a serialized string inside